6 min read

 Get Your Community Engaged

 How can you plan, troubleshoot, or organize even a portion of a municipality without feedback from its citizens?
 The more engagement that the community has with you, the more validation or disapproval you'll receive.
-The latter is uncomfortable, but this feedback will help you problem-solve for future endeavors.
+The latter is uncomfortable, but this feedback is essential for building trust in government through citizen engagement.
+It helps leaders problem-solve for future endeavors.
 Make sure to hear ALL of your citizens; not just the ones with a big wallet or a loud voice.
 Listen to the lower-, middle-, and upper-classes.
 Hear the quiet as much as the loud.
-This is easier said than done, we know, but if done effectively, it will give you a better understanding of your community as a whole.-
+This is easier said than done, we know, but if done effectively, it will give you a better understanding of your community and support building trust in communities long-term.-

 Encourage citizen participation in local governance through public hearings, town hall meetings, and advisory boards.